Pygmalion (full title: Pygmalion: A Romance in Five Acts) is a 1913 play by George Bernard Shaw.

 - Beautiful All Along: Eliza.

-- The Bet: Colonel Pickering is betting his friend Higgins hat he can't make good on his boast that he could turn Cockney flower girl Eliza into a Duchess.
+- The Bet: Colonel Pickering bets his friend Higgins that he can't make good on his boast that he could turn Cockney flower girl Eliza into a Duchess.

 - Boy Meets Girl